WalletWasabi/WasabiDoc/docs/using-wasabi/LegalDocuments.md

 ---
 {
-  "title": "Terms and Conditions",
+  "title": "Legal Documents",
-  "description": "The terms and conditions and privacy policy that govern the use of Wasabi CoinJoin.
+  "description": "The terms and conditions, privacy policy and legal statement that govern the use of Wasabi CoinJoin.
 This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---

-# Terms and Conditions
+# Legal Documents

 [[toc]]